fabianp/ProxASAGA/README.md

 ## Other implementations

 The [C-OPT library](http://copt.bianp.net) contains a pure Python implementation (using Numba) of the sequential algorithm.
-Note that because Numba lacks atomic types, a pure Python implementation is not straightforward.
+Note that because Numba lacks atomic types, a pure Python implementation of the parallel algorithm is not straightforward.